Y-Maxym/Clear-Solutions-task/README.md

 <br>
 The application image is also present on docker hub under the name ondecember/clear-solutions:1.0

 If you don't have docker, then the application is hosted on the link https://clear-solutions-1-0.onrender.com, you can also connect to it.
+You may need to wait a little, because the first request may be a little long

 All variables can be controlled from the .env file if you are using local version.